AppSec.fyi Hits 2,200+ Resources: What's New

 AppSec.fyi: A Curated Collection of Application Security Resources

-As security researchers and professionals, we often find ourselves searching through countless resources, documentation, and references while working on projects or investigating vulnerabilities.
-Having a well-organized collection of links and resources can be invaluable for both learning and day-to-day work.
-This is exactly what appsec.fyi provides - a thoughtfully curated collection of application security resources that serves as a go-to reference point for security professionals.
+As security professionals, we spend a lot of time searching through resources, documentation, and references while working on projects or investigating vulnerabilities.
+I got tired of hunting for the same links over and over, so I built AppSec.fyi — a curated collection of application security resources that serves as the go-to reference I always wanted.
 What is AppSec.fyi?
-AppSec.fyi describes itself as “a somewhat curated list of links to various topics in appsec.
-Mostly, but not always related to application security.”
-This humble description understates the value of what the site offers.
-At its core, it’s a centralized hub that organizes security knowledge across multiple domains, making it easy to find authoritative sources and reference materials for common vulnerabilities and security topics. ...
+AppSec.fyi is a centralized hub that organizes security knowledge across multiple domains, making it easy to find authoritative sources and reference materials for common vulnerabilities and security topics.
+I describe it as “a somewhat curated list of links to various topics in appsec” — though that undersells it a bit at this point. ...

 Understanding HTTP Request Smuggling Attacks